Sirius: Observation

-but from the Earth's vantage point, the greatest observational separation will occur in 2023, with an angular separation of 11.333″.
+but from the Earth's vantage point, the greatest observational separation occurred in 2023, with an angular separation of 11.333″.

+Location

 At a distance of 2.6 parsecs (8.6 ly), the Sirius system contains two of the eight nearest stars to the Sun, and it is the fifth closest stellar system to the Sun.
-This proximity is the main reason for its brightness, as with other near stars such as Alpha Centauri, Procyon and Vega and in contrast to distant, highly luminous supergiants such as Canopus, Rigel or Betelgeuse.(Note that Canopus may be a bright giant) It is still around 25 times more luminous than the Sun.
+This proximity is the main reason for its brightness, as with other near stars such as Alpha Centauri, Procyon and Vega and in contrast to distant, highly luminous supergiants such as Canopus, Rigel or Betelgeuse (although Canopus may be a bright giant).
+It is still around 25 times more luminous than the Sun.
 The closest large neighbouring star to Sirius is Procyon, 1.61 parsecs (5.24 ly) away.
 The Voyager 2 spacecraft, launched in 1977 to study the four giant planets in the Solar System, is expected to pass within 4.3 ly of Sirius in approximately 296,000 years.